DLabbate/BikeBuddy/README.md

 <img src="https://user-images.githubusercontent.com/37638598/79629041-1c290200-8114-11ea-84bc-2d8b4cfe920f.jpg" height="500">

 * In addition, this page includes a **Progression Chart** where the user can visualize how he/she has progressed in the most recent workouts.
 In the example below, the user can see his/her average heart rate over the last 10 workouts.
-* The user also has the option to view his calories burned, distance, and duration of his most recent workouts if they want to analyze their progression with respect to these parameters.
+* The user also has the option to view calories burned, distance, and duration of his/her most recent workouts if they want to analyze their progression with respect to these parameters.
 <img src="https://user-images.githubusercontent.com/37638598/79629042-1fbc8900-8114-11ea-87c2-61adf01b7532.jpg" height="500">

 ___